 Ultraviolet light air purifiers are installed directly within a home’s HVAC system.
 Installed in the return ductwork, lights sanitize air of harmful particles as it circulates into the heating and cooling unit for conditioning.

 A UV lamp can also be installed in the interior of the air conditioner or air handler for use with the indoor coil (evaporator coil).
 As the function of the coil is to condense moisture from the air for cooling, this chamber is a wet and dirty environment – the perfect place for mold and bacteria to grow and thrive.
-Using UV lamp air purifiers keep indoor coils cleaner so they operate efficiently, reducing energy costs and maintenance needs for your cooling system.
+Using UV lamp air purifiers keeps indoor coils cleaner so they operate efficiently, reducing energy costs and maintenance needs for your cooling system.

 UV light lamps are safe for use to treat indoor air quality issues in the home.
 These air purifiers use short-wave UV C light to inactivate particles such as bacteria, viruses, and mold.
 The products are designed to prevent exposure to UV light as well as the creation of ozone while in use.

-Mild exposure to this UV C light should not cause a person harm.
+Mild exposure to this UV-C light should not cause a person harm.
 HVAC professionals install UV lamps so the light energy is directed upwards to avoid any exposure to humans below.
 This technology has been safely used to treat indoor air in hospitals and healthcare settings for decades.

 UV air purifier units for use inside heating and cooling systems do not produce increased amounts of ozone.
 Many homeowners have this concern, as some types of air purifiers do carry this risk.
 An ionizing air purifier can emit ozone through the electric discharge process these machines use to create the negative ion in air purifier units.
 Ozone is harmful to the atmosphere and exposure can lead to serious health side effects.